kandrit/songs-collection/README.md

 A sample WPF Application showcasing:

-* MVVM bindings on the UI
+* MVVM bindings
 * Inversion of Control (IoC) with Autofac
-* Unit testing mocks with Moq
+* Unit testing with Moq